-Spread a photo, webpage, or map for a close-up-then pinch to zoom back out.
+Pinch open on a photo, webpage, or map for a close-up-then pinch closed to zoom back out.
 In Photos, keep pinching to see the collection or album the photo's in.

-Or double-tap a photo or webpage to zoom in, then double-tap again to zoom out.
-In Maps, double-tap to zoom in, then tap once with two fingers to zoom out.
+Or double-tap a photo or webpage to zoom in, and double-tap again to zoom out.
+In Maps, double-tap to zoom in and tap once with two fingers to zoom out.